 Low Dose Naltrexone (LDN) refers to Naltrexone given at doses at or less than 4.5mg daily.
 Typically, Naltrexone, at “standard” doses (25mg or more), is used in the treatment of opiate addiction.
-However, at these lower doses, LDN has been shown to act as an Immunomodulator (a drug that can help support immune function by modifying, generally in a beneficial way, the immune system’s response to a threat) working on promoting an increase in T-Lymphocyte levels.
-LDN acts by increasing your body's production of endorphins, resulting in properties of analgesia, anti-inflammatory, and general sense of well-being.
+However, at these lower doses, LDN has been shown to act as an Immunomodulator (a drug that can help support immune function by modifying, generally in a beneficial way, the immune system’s response to a threat), working on promoting an increase in T-Lymphocyte levels.
+LDN acts by increasing your body's production of endorphins, resulting in properties of analgesia, anti-inflammatory, and a general sense of well-being.
+Bioidentical hormone in Boston, Massachusetts, has also expressed interest in LDN as part of a broader approach to managing autoimmune and inflammatory conditions.

-LDN can be compounded in various dosage forms including capsules, oral liquids, or topical creams.
-LDN capsules are typically compounded with Microcrystalline cellulose as its filler but other fillers can be used to tailor the medication to your specific needs with fillers such as Lactulose, Ascorbic acid, Loxoral, or Sucrose.
+LDN can be compounded in various dosage forms, including capsules, oral liquids, or topical creams.
+LDN capsules are typically compounded with Microcrystalline cellulose as their filler.
+Still, other fillers can be used to tailor the medication to your specific needs, with fillers such as Lactulose, Ascorbic acid, Loxoral, or Sucrose.

 Low Dose Naltrexone (LDN) is acknowledged as being safe and generally well-tolerated by most patients.
 The side effects most commonly reported are vivid dreams and sleep disturbances.
 These side effects will typically present very early on after starting the therapy and tend to decrease in occurrence over time.